-port - Set or get built-in service network IP ports
+port - Manage built-in service network listening TCP/UDP ports

 Use this command to get or set IP ports for built-in services.
 This command requires two arguments: a port type and a valid port number.
 Valid port types are given in the above synopsis.
 A valid port number is an integer between 1024 and 49151.

 The wadmin port is associated to the administration Web GUI.
 The administration Web GUI allows you to configure the appliance with a Web browser using HTTPS.
 The administration Web GUI is reachable at the URL https://<hostname>.<domainname>:<wadmin-port> where <hostname>, <domainname> and <wadmin-port> are respectively the host name, the domain name and the wadmin port.

 When the proxy is in forwarding mode (mode web on) clients (Mozilla, Netscape, Internet Explorer...) using the proxy must use the proxy port configured here for the following protocols: HTTP, SSL, and FTP.
 In transparent mode (mode tweb on) all Web traffic (destined to the port 80) are transparently caught by the proxy on its thttp (transparent http).
 When the SSL mediation mode is activated in transparent mode (see the commands sslmediate and mode), the thttps port is used to transparently intercept HTTPS traffic.
 Clients should not use explicitly the thttp and thttps ports.

 When the antivirus is configured as a service open to external systems such as an MTA (Mail Transfer Agent), the antivirus configured here is used for communications between external clients and the integrated antivirus.
 See the commands antivirus and access for further information.

 When the OCSP mode is activated (mode ocsp on) the embedded OCSP server is configured to listen on the system’s external IP address on the ocsp port configured here.
 See the commands mode and tls for further information.